Mabdel-03/BAP_Moseq/Data/README.md

 ## Data Processing Pipeline

 ### Source Data
 The embeddings were created from MoSeq pipeline output, specifically from fingerprint summary data containing multiple behavioral metrics per mouse.
+The raw fingerprint data and detailed processing documentation can be found in the `Fingerprint_Data/` directory.

 ### Feature Aggregation
 Five key behavioral metrics were extracted and combined: